grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-kubernetes.md

 - Verify that your cluster meets the prerequisites.
 - Add the Grafana helm repository.
-- Create a Grafana Alloy configuration file.
+- Create an Alloy configuration file.
 For more information, refer to [Configuration reference][config-reference].
-- Install Grafana Alloy, refer to the [installation instructions](https://grafana.com/docs/alloy/<ALLOY_VERSION>/set-up/install/kubernetes/)
+- Install Alloy, refer to the [installation instructions](https://grafana.com/docs/alloy/<ALLOY_VERSION>/set-up/install/kubernetes/)
 - Verify that profiles are received.

 ## Before you begin